IHBhatti/Sales-Data-Analysis-PowerBI/README.md

 ## Project Structure

 The project is organized into the following sections:

-- **SQL Scripts**: Contains all the SQL queries used for data extraction and analysis.
 - **Data**: Includes raw data files used in the analysis.
 - **Results**: Contains outputs and visualizations derived from the analysis.
 - **README.md**: Project overview and description.